yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

 [Kewlan](https://github.com/Kewlan) is back again, fixing another important UI bug.
 This time, yuzu will [no longer ask for a profile if there is a single one created.](https://github.com/yuzu-emu/yuzu/pull/4817) The devil is in the details.

-[Morph](https://github.com/Morph1984) [added a check to see if a directory is a `nullptr`.](https://github.com/yuzu-emu/yuzu/pull/4785) This fixes the creation of a save in `Hades`.
+[Morph](https://github.com/Morph1984) [added a check to see if a directory is a `nullptr`.](https://github.com/yuzu-emu/yuzu/pull/4785) This fixes save file creation in `Hades`.
 More work is needed to get the game playable.

 With the demo just released, [Rodrigo](https://github.com/ReinUsesLisp) started the work to get `Hyrule Warriors: Age of Calamity - Demo Version` playable.
 By implementing [FCMP immediate](https://github.com/yuzu-emu/yuzu/pull/4853) and [texture CUBE array shadows](https://github.com/yuzu-emu/yuzu/pull/4854) the game starts to render.